GOING SWIMMING FULLY CLOTHED

 A misdemeanor, in most common law legal systems, is a lesser criminal act.
 Misdemeanors are generally punished much less severely than felonies (usually crimes involving violence).
-Minor sins under Islamic law could be considered misdemeanors.
-The list of minor sins (and even that of Greater Sins) is open-ended (see section An Ever-Expanding Law).
+Minor sins under the Sharia could be considered misdemeanors.
+The list of minor sins,and even that of Greater Sins is open-ended (see section Islamic Law is Forever Expanding).
 The offenses on this long list of offences might seem trivial, even laughable by Western standards of what constitutes a crime, but the punishment usually is not.

-Minor sins range from being too close to a member of the opposite sex to whom you are not related; cursing; and imitating the dress, behaviour or lifestyle of the kuffar (also Kafir and Kufr, “concealer of the truth,” a pejorative term for non-Muslims), to forgetting to lower your gaze when encountering a member of the opposite sex... or entering a house by the back door.
+Minor sins range from being too close to a member of the opposite sex to whom you are not related; cursing; imitating the dress, behaviour or lifestyle of the kuffar (also Kafir and Kufr, “concealer of the truth,” a pejorative term for non-Muslims), to forgetting to lower your gaze when encountering a member of the opposite sex... to entering a house by the back door.

 24:30 Tell the believers to cast down their eyes and guard their private parts.
 This is purer for them.
 Allah is conversant with what they do.